AlexMachi/alexmachi.github.io/_posts/2024-10-18-Active-Directory-Project-Part-1.md

 ### Windows 10:
 Download the Windows 10 Media Creation Tool from [Microsoft's official website](https://www.microsoft.com/en-ca/software-download/windows10/){:target="_blank"}.
 This tool will create a Windows 10 ISO image file, which can be used to install Windows 10 on a virtual machine within VirtualBox.

-Run the Windows 10 Media Creation Tool and follow the setup.
+Run the Windows 10 Media Creation Tool and follow the setup process.
+During the setup, you will be prompted to make the following selections:

+1\.
 What do you want to do?
-: Create installation media (USB flash drive, DVD, or ISO file) for another PC
+* **Create installation media (USB flash drive, DVD, or ISO file) for another PC.**

-Select language, architecture, and edition
+2\.
+Select language, architecture, and edition.
-: Use the recommended options for this PC
+* **Use the recommended options for this PC.**

-Choose which media to use
+3\.
+Choose which media to use.
-: ISO file
+* **ISO file.**

+With the Windows 10 ISO image file now created and saved on our system, we will open VirtualBox and click 'New' to begin configuring our Windows 10 virtual machine.

 ### Kali Linux: